 The next president will join the Museum at a pivotal time.
 PTM is developing a comprehensive Interpretive Plan that will outline a strategic framework and implementation roadmap to enhance the play-based visitor experience for multigenerational learners across exhibits and programs.
 Last year, the Museum began a \$4.2 million marble floor renovation project in advance of the building's 150th anniversary celebration in 2026.
 Given that the building's celebration coincides with the 250th-anniversary celebration of American independence and the 50th anniversary of the Museum, 2026 will be a momentous year for both the Museum and Philadelphia.
+To commemorate this historic year, Please Touch Museum, the Mann Center for the Performing Arts and the Philadelphia Zoo are collaborating on a Children's World's Fair, an unforgettable, multi-generational, family-friendly experience that celebrates the promise of children as the leaders and decision-makers of the future and recognizes the Centennial District's contribution to Philadelphia's past, present, and future.
+In essence, it is an exciting time ahead.

 Reporting to the board of trustees, the next president will build on the Museum's strong foundation and momentum and lead the Museum through exciting projects, initiatives, and celebrations.
-They will work to ensure the long-term financial and operational sustainability of the Museum, build a best-in-class development strategy in partnership with the chief development officer, uphold the Museum's position as an innovative leader in play-based learning, and ensure that the Museum is an active contributor and catalyst in Philadelphia and beyond.
-Utilizing managerial expertise and emotional intelligence, they will partner with and support Museum staff, champion diversity, equity, inclusion, belonging, and accessibility, and crystallize the Museum as the third place of learning for families.
+They will work to secure the Museum's position as an innovative leader in play-based learning, ensure that the Museum is an active contributor and catalyst in Philadelphia and beyond, attend to the operational and financial requirements of the Museum, and build a best-in-class development operation.
+Utilizing managerial expertise and emotional intelligence, they will partner with and support Museum staff, champion diversity, equity, inclusion, belonging, and accessibility, and crystalize the Museum as the third place of learning for families.